 Circulatory System Lungs – Function Of Lungs In Circulatory System

-- The lungs do more than just filling up with air when you breathe.
+- The lungs do more than just fill up with air when you breathe.
 They also play a vital role in moving oxygen into the bloodstream and taking waste products, such as carbon dioxide out of it.

 - Blood moves in and out of the lungs via pulmonary arteries and veins.
 It is where the gas exchange occurs.